 Legalisation of documents are provided by appointment only.
 An appointment can be made by emailing the consular section at firstname.lastname@example.org.

-The Embassy only legalises documents when it is beneficial for a Norwegian citizen or Norwegian interests.
+Please note that the Embassy only legalises documents when it is beneficial for a Norwegian, or Finnish, citizen or interests.

-Legalised documents will be available for collection on the next working day.
+Applicants must bring all necessary documents to the Embassy, including their passport.
+Legalised documents will usually be available for collection on the next working day.
 The Embassy will notify the applicant when the document(s) are ready for collection.